Siphe247/Liverpool-vs-Real-Madrid-UCL-2022-23/README.md

 1st Half:
 Darwin Nunez puts Liverpool ahead after 4 minutes with a stunning Darwin Nunez backheek flick, courtesy of a Mohamed Salah cross, and it is first blood Liverpool!
-In the 14th minute, Salah scores and it's a moment to forget for Thibaut Courtois.
+-In the 14th minute, Salah scores and it's a moment to forget for Thibaut Courtois.
-6 minutes later, Vinicius Jr pulls one back for Los Blancos from the left wing, after a lovely one-two with Karim Benzema and slots his shot to the bottom right-hand corner.
+-6 minutes later, Vinicius Jr pulls one back for Los Blancos from the left wing, after a lovely one-two with Karim Benzema and slots his shot to the bottom right-hand corner.
 Game on!🏃‍♂️
-In the 36th minute, Vinicius grabs his second.
+-In the 36th minute, Vinicius grabs his second.
 Alisson attempts to play a pass back to Joe Gomez but hits Vinicius, evening the scoreline.
-2-2 is the half-time scoreline.
+-Halftime score: 2-2

 2nd Half:
-Vinicius is fouled by Gomez outside the left penalty-area and wins his side a free-kick.
+-Vinicius is fouled by Gomez outside the left penalty-area and wins his side a free-kick.
 Modric takes the free-kick and finds Militao's head, who converts from 5 yards.
-They take the lead for the first time in the game, it is now 3-2!!!💥
-7 minutes later, Benzema's shot takes a deflection off Gomez's thigh, wrongfooting Alisson and it is 4-2 to Madrid at Anfield.
+They take the lead for the first time in the game, it is now 3-2!!!💥 -7 minutes later, Benzema's shot takes a deflection off Gomez's thigh, wrongfooting Alisson and it is 4-2 to Madrid at Anfield.
 They've completely turned this game on its head.
-10 minutes later, Modric blazes past Liverpool's midfield spectacularly, finding Vinicus, who then finds Benzema and takes a few touches before placing his shot to perfection.
+-10 minutes later, Modric blazes past Liverpool's midfield spectacularly, finding Vinicus, who then finds Benzema and takes a few touches before placing his shot to perfection.
 What a counterattack by Real Madrid and they have put on a 5-star performance against Liverpool🌟.

 The End!